-Lisa has worked in the field of crime science for 15 years.
+Lisa has worked in the field of crime science for over 15 years.
 Before that she was a Police Crime Analyst.
 Her research focuses on generating and synthesising evidence that supports evidence-informed crime reduction, and therefore spans an eclectic range of topics.
 She does training and consultancy for police and crime reduction agencies, helping them to measure (sometimes hidden) crimes and exploiting their data to generate insights that advance their practice.

 In recent years she has contributed to equality agendas in UK higher education and has a keen interest in environmental issues.

 Lisa would like to pretend she has interesting hobbies, but the reality is that these are a distant memory since her kids were born.
 One day she hopes to get back to yoga, dancing badly, cooking (for people who like trying food in colours other than beige) and wine tasting.
 She also would like to stop talking about herself in the third person, but apparently this is good for search engine optimisation.
 Go figure.

 Systematic evidence map of disparities in police outcomes -->

 The infographic on the right summarises an evidence map that my research team systematically assembled on disparities in police outcomes.
 This was commissioned by New Zealand Police as part of their 'Understanding Policing Delivery' programme of work.